|Year 6 trip to the Anderton Centre.||

 Things to remember in Year 6:

-In Year 6 our P.E. days are Mondays and Fridays.
-Outdoor kits may be brought in during colder weather for outdoor PE lessons (Monday).
+In Year 6 our P.E. days are Mondays and Wednesdays.
+Outdoor kits are required during colder weather for outdoor PE lessons.
 We do ask that you leave P.E. kits in school and we will ensure they are sent home each half term to be washed.

 - Two pieces (in total) of numeracy/literacy/science - weekly